weaveworks/weave/site/weavedns.md

 1ab0e8b17c39 10.2.1.29 pong.weave.local.
 ````

-The first section covers the router; see the troubleshooting guide in
+The first section covers the router; see the [troubleshooting
-the main documentation for more detail.
+guide](troubleshooting.html#status-report) for more detail.

 The second section is pertinent to weaveDNS, and includes: